jbettencourt10/Sentimenal-Smacking/README.md

 ## Data:
 For the terms of this project, the data is organized in a csv, where each column denotes the following:
 Column 1: Tweet Contents (text)
-Column 2: Tweet Sentiment (ChrisRock, WillSmith, Neutral) Column 3: Tweet URL (url)
+Column 2: Tweet Sentiment (ChrisRock, WillSmith) Column 3: Tweet URL (url)